MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 - an admin can directly create an active role assignment for a user without first creating an eligible role assignment.
 - A user can activate an existing eligible role assignment.

+In this step, you will activate the eligible role assignment created in step 2.
 To complete this step, login to the terminal as the user we created in step 1.

 ```powershell
 $params = @{